colebh03/jasper-green-operations/README.md

 - Custom CSS and Bootstrap styling
 - Scroll-based interface effects
 - Separate public and administrative layouts within the MVC application

+The public site was designed separately from the internal portal so the customer-facing experience could have its own structure and visual identity while still remaining part of the same application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>